kimpettersen/xclip/README.md

-#Experimental X11 Clipboard manager - DO NOT USE
+# Work In Progress - DO NOT USE X11 Clipboard manager

 A better clipboard manager for the X Window System.